open-component-model/ocm-spec/doc/01-model/03-elements-sub.md

   context of the component version.
 But it might be the case that multiple elements should be used for the same purpose.
-For example, a component version is used to describe multiple variants of an artifact, which should be selected for different environments (for example platform) for deployment.
+For example, a component version is used to describe multiple variants of an artifact, which should be selected for different environments (e.g. platform) for deployment.
   Then, they could share the same name, to be able to easily find all those elements.
 In such a case the name is not sufficient to uniquely identify